DGHE Mobile Menu Icon

 • Employee Assistance Programme via ‘HealthAware’ (EAP): available 24/7, 365 days a year for staff (and their immediate dependents) supporting general wellbeing and mental health.
 Free Financial, Legal, Medical advice and other family/work matters are available via the Helpline for staff and their dependents – including CBT counselling

-• My Healthy Advantage: wellbeing and wellness App (free via EAP)
+• Wisdom: wellbeing and wellness App (free via EAP)

 • TogetherAlla 24/7, 365, anonymous peer-to-peer site supporting mental health, available to all staff using their DGHE email address